Figure drawing: Contemporary studio instruction

 Figure drawing instruction is an element of most fine art and illustration programs.
-Academies of fine art in Italy have a scuola libera del nudo ("free school of the nude") which forms part of the degree program but is also open to outside students.
+For example, Academies of fine art in Italy have a scuola libera del nudo [free school of the nude] which forms part of the degree program but is also open to external students.
 In a typical figure drawing studio classroom, the students sit around a model either in a semicircle or a full circle.
 No two students have exactly the same view, thus their drawing will reflect the perspective of the artist's unique location relative to the model.
 The model often poses on a stand, to enable students to more easily find an unobstructed view.
 Depending on the type of pose, furniture and/or props may be used.
 These are typically included in the drawing, to the extent that they are visible to the artist.
 However, backgrounds are commonly ignored unless the objective is to learn about placement of figures in an environment.
 Individual models are most common, but multiple models may be used in more advanced classes.
 Many studios are equipped to allow a variety of lighting arrangements.

-When taught at the college level, figure drawing models are often (but not always) nude (aside from small jewelry, props or other inconspicuous items).
+When taught at the college level, figure drawing models are often (but not always) nude.
 While posing, the model is usually requested to remain perfectly still.
 Because of the difficulty of doing this for an extended period of time, periodic breaks for the model to rest and/or stretch are usually included in longer sessions and for more difficult poses.